 The European Maritime and Fisheries Fund (EMFF) is the major financing tool supporting the implementation of the CFP.
 The fund totals 6,396.6 million EUR from 2014-2020.
-Just under half of the fund is dedicated to promoting sustainable fisheries and aquaculture.
-Support for proper implementation of the CFP (i.e. data collection, control and enforcement) makes up another large part of the fund, and a small part is dedicated to supporting an integrated maritime policy.
+Just under half of the fund is dedicated to sustainable fisheries aquaculture. for promoting and Support proper implementation of the CFP (i.e. data collection, control and enforcement) makes up another large part of the fund, and a small part is dedicated to supporting an integrated maritime policy.
 Most measures are aimed at operators of fisheries or aquaculture, and many are also open to public bodies and scientists.
 Certain measures can be applied for by other bodies, such as NGOs, producer organisations, or advisory councils.
 The fund excludes some investments such as those that would increase overall fishing capacity (EPRS 2017).